architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/00-compute-history.md

 ---
 ## Cloud Vendor Philosphy

 If you really want to understand AWS you need to read this [blog post from Werner Vogels](http://www.allthingsdistributed.com/2016/03/10-lessons-from-10-years-of-aws.html)

 ---
 ## AWS Pioneered IaaS

 - Dominates the market it mostly created
-- New players are emmerging
+- New players are emerging

 ---
 ## Evaluate and Monitor